James Crossley (bodybuilder): Life and career

 In 2021, he competed in the third series of the Channel 4 reality series The Circle.
-He played as a catfish persona - NHS nurse Gemma, and pledged to donate half of the prize fund to the NHS if he won.
-He received mixed views from viewers for pretending to work for the NHS.
+He played a catfish persona - NHS nurse Gemma, and pledged to donate half of the prize fund to the NHS if he won.

-Crossley now works as a strength & conditioning coach whilst teaching yoga and running gong bath meditations.
+As of 2021, Crossley works as a musician and sound healer playing the handpan, gongs and other percussion instruments.
+He created Sound Healing Teacher Training, a school to certify gong bath practitioners based in SW London.

+In 2024 James opened up the London Handpan Academy, a school where students can learn to play the handpan.